 - The vehicle is typically leased from a vanpool leasing company, such as vRide.

 Vanpools differ from public transit or shuttles in that one of the commuters drives the vehicle.

-Vanpool participants are eligible for the OCB program and receive up to $100 per month in subsidy assistance from Intuit.
+Outside of Mountain View: Vanpool participants are eligible, through the OCB program, to receive up to $150 per month in subsidy assistance from Intuit.

 Some Intuit locations are serviced by shuttles.
 In San Diego, the free SeaBreeze shuttle connects you to the Coaster.
 Mountain View is serviced by free last mile shuttles from CalTrain as well as a partially subsidized bus from San Francisco, the East Bay and the South Bay.
 These RidePal shuttles have bike racks and wifi.

 Intuit offers free EV Charging at our Mountain View, San Diego, Woodland Hills, Reno, Tucson, Plano and Fredericksburg campuses.

 If you ride your bike to work, you can park it outside the Intuit buildings as long as it doesn’t limit access.
 You’re responsible for properly securing your bicycle and equipment.
 All locations have bike lockers or racks and showers.
 Some campuses have bikeshares and bike loan programs.

 If you're an Intuit employee, you're eligible for the Guaranteed Ride Home service.
 Guaranteed Ride Home is for employees who use a commuting alternative and need a ride home.
 Up to five times a year, Intuit will pay for a Lyft, cab or rental car to transport you home.